craigshelley/beautiful-jekyll/projects/SuperHubIntegrationTools.md

 * Permanent Settings - Factory defaults, calibration data, certificates, per-device config eg MAC address
 * Firmware Image1 - The software which runs on the router
 * Firmware Image2 - A backup of the previous version of software (optional)
-* Dynamic Settings - User configuration data, e.g. passwords, network configuraion, system logs etc...
+* Dynamic Settings - User configuration data, e.g. passwords, network configuration, system logs etc...

 ### unpacksettings
 This utility extracts the settings blocks from a 64k settings memory image obtained from extractmemorydump.